Skip to content

 Authentication flag: --browser-auth

-This authentication method requires the user to authenticate against Azure using the default browser to start the scan, also --tenant-id flag is required.
+This authentication method requires the user to authenticate against Azure using the default browser to start the scan.
+The --tenant-id flag is also required.

-With this credentials you will only be able to run the checks that work through MS Graph, this means that you won't run all the provider.
-If you want to scan all the checks from M365 you will need to use the recommended authentication method.
+With these credentials, you will only be able to run checks that rely on Microsoft Graph.
+This means you won't be able to run the entire provider.
+To perform a full M365 security scan, use the recommended authentication method.

-Since this is a delegated permission authentication method, necessary permissions should be given to the user, not the app.
+Since this is a delegated permission authentication method, necessary permissions should be assigned to the user rather than the application.

 • Directory.Read.All: Required for all services.